 The Batcave of the 2000s.
 Fun Fact about the Batcave (clipped from Wikipedia): Discovered and used long before by Wayne's ancestors as a storehouse as well as a means of transporting escaped slaves during the Civil War era, Wayne himself rediscovered them when he fell through a dilapidated well on his estate.

-The Batcave of from The Dark Knight movie 2008
+The Batcave of from The Dark Knight/Dark Knight Rises movies 2008/2012

 The Batcave of 2010 Bat Bunker: Under the penthouse of the Wayne Foundation building, there is a secret bunker.
 When Dick Grayson became Batman this became his "Batcave", stating that he wishes to embody the role of Batman in a way that is specific to him as well as getting closer to the action in the city.
 This is similar to the bunker seen in the 2008 film The Dark Knight.
 The bunker is as well-equipped as the original Batcave, including the Subway Rocket vehicle stationed beneath the bunker.